mountaineerman/KCP2/README.txt

 Fix:
 In Arduino IDE, select the port to activate it.

-(Delete after settingsFilename absolute path is replaced with relative path:)
 Symptoms:
+1. When trying to program the Arduino board, get errors: "stk500v2_ReceiveMessage(): timeout"
+2. Inspecting Arduino IDE > Tools > Port only shows COM1, instead of COM3.
+Fix:
+Check USB cable connecting KMega to computer is plugged in and in "ON" position.

-Changes to config.properties are not being seen by the system
+Symptoms: (Delete after settingsFilename absolute path is replaced with relative path) Changes to config.properties are not being seen by the system
 Fix:
 Check KKIMProp:settingsFilename is pointing to the correct file.